fbpx

 Taste and Nutrition

-Salmon is the second most-popular fish eaten in the United States.
-It tastes savory and earthy, yet slightly sweet, and is among the richest sources of omega-3 fatty acids.
+Salmon is the second most-popular seafood eaten in the United States (the first is shrimp).
+It tastes savory and earthy, yet slightly sweet, and is among the richest sources of omega-3 fatty acids (over 100% of the weekly recommendation).
 It is also full of high-quality protein, vitamins and minerals.

 How They Are Raised